Powerful Advocacy For Victims Of Discrimination

 Employment discrimination can also take the form of a hostile work environment where mistreatment is frequent although it doesn’t involve a major personnel action.
 If you have a disability requiring a reasonable accommodation which is denied, you have been the victim of discrimination.

-Since 1990, Passman & Kaplan, P.C., Attorneys at Law, has been committed to helping employees fight for workplace equality.
+Since 1990, Passman & Kaplan, P.C. has been committed to helping employees fight for workplace equality.
 We focus on advocating for federal employees across the U.S. and worldwide for D.C. government employees and for private sector clients in Washington, D.C., Maryland and Virginia.

 Our lawyers are not only nationally respected advocates, but they are also acclaimed speakers and the authors of the ” Federal Employees Legal Survival Guide.”